chattiavato-a11y/new/llm-chat-app-template-main/README.md

 ### Changing the Model

-To use a different AI model, update the `MODEL_ID` constant in `src/index.ts`.
+To use a different AI model, update the `MODEL_ID` constant in the root-level `index.ts`.
 You can find available models in the [Cloudflare Workers AI documentation](https://developers.cloudflare.com/workers-ai/models/).

 ### Using AI Gateway